 Do you want a garage gym setup in your home?
 If you’re on a budget, here are some ideas of where to start building your home gym.

 Working out at home is now in vogue more than ever before, thanks to the pandemic and the general desire to avoid gyms.
-So, naturally, people are wondering how they can set one up in a spare room quickly that will allow them to do all their usual exercises.
+So, naturally, people are wondering how to create the best home gym that aligns with the available space and brings the best value.

 Obviously, space limitations are the biggest issue.
-Most people don’t have warehouse-sized areas that are just ready to convert into somewhere for exercise.
-But setting up a home gym actually requires less room than you might think, especially if you’re smart about your choice of equipment.
-In this post, we run through some of the items that you’ll need for a push pull split.
+Most people don’t have warehouse-sized areas that are ready to convert into a workout space.
+But setting up your own garage gym can be done in a small space or spare room, especially if you’re smart about the exercise equipment you choose.
+In this post, we run through some of the home gym equipment you will need for a push pull split.
+Hopefully, this will help you keep your fitness goals on track, and who knows, you may never renew that gym membership.

+Dumbbells are used for weight training.
 Dumbbell stacks are basically large stands with a bunch of dumbbell weights hanging off either side.
-Most stacks run from one to ten kgs (about 22 pounds), although you can get larger stacks with heavier weights.
+Most stacks run from one to ten kgs (about 22 pounds), although you can get larger stacks with heavy weights.

 The great thing about these racks is that they don’t take up much space.
 You could probably put them in the corner of your living room in a pinch and nobody would notice.